We all love the whole right brain/left brain thing, but it’s too

 Edison, was one of the few people who saw what electric power could do.

 Many organizations like their chief execs to come up through the president and chief operating officer positions.
 But executive recruiter Gerry Roche (Heidrick & Struggles) sees some flawed thinking there.

 Al Roker wanted to be more than a weatherman, but the NBC meteorologist and Today Show co-host always remembered the advice of his mentor, Willard Scott:

 “The secret to creativity,” Albert Einstein once said, “is knowing how to hide your sources.”
 Case in point: The physicist Galileo Galilei may have built one of his most famous theories on a description from Dante’s Inferno.

 Flush out any micromanagement tendencies you may have by answering these questions:

 Some of the most effective executives never fit the stereotype of a

-“Leadership is not magnetic personality,” says management guru Peter Drucker.
+“leader,” says management guru Peter Drucker.
 They aren’t charismatic,